 The core values of SIA remain relevant two decades later, and as described above, practitioners consistently raised foundational principles around transparency, trust and respect and the investment of time in-community as fundamental in conducting SIA, despite the cultural context or driver, and of increasing importance in this contemporary age of misinformation.
-We believe those core values should be carried on in international SIA guidelines, and we recommend a tailored, feedback-oriented system to ground these guidelines in different social contexts and capture these nuances, allowing continuous improvement in SIA.
+We believe those core values should be carried on in international SIA guidelines, and recommend a tailored, feedback-oriented system to ground these guidelines in different social contexts and capture these nuances, allowing continuous improvement in SIA.
+Additionally, story-telling in the practice of SIA is of critical and increasing importance, and practitioners should prioritize mentorship and sharing their experiences frequently and freely so that SIA outcomes can benefit from the sharing of these experiences, both in avoiding conflict but also in tailoring engagement programs and assessments, to maximize the return on investment and expedite schedule to the extent possible.